Primary motor cortex damage causes problems with muscle movement and coordination in many brain injury patients.

-To ensure that you recover from primary motor cortex damage, it’s crucial to do your PT exercises as often as you can.
-One hour, three times a week is usually the most you can get from a rehab clinic, but this is simply not enough to make real progress.
+To ensure that you recover from primary motor cortex damage, it’s crucial to do your therapy exercises as often as you can.
+One hour, three times a week is usually the most you can get from a rehab clinic, but continuing your therapy at home between sessions will help you to make real progress.

 This is critical, because the more exercises you do, the faster you will recover function.

 Primary motor cortex damage can affect nearly every muscle group in the body.